pandichef/indjections/README.md

 }
 ```

+In some cases, a package installer might insert code at the app and model level (see the
-By default, all apps and models in the _project_ are included.
-(Obviously,
+discussion below for more detail).
+By default, all apps and models in the project are included.
-this won't impact third party packages in any way.)
+(Obviously, this won't impact third party packages in any way.)
 To include/exclude a subset,
 you can add a setting to your project's `settings.py`:
 ```python
 INDJECTIONS_SETTINGS = {